Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsection{Deep Learning}

-Deep learning has been the most active area of TSC research since the bake off in terms of the number of publications.
+\textit{Deep learning} has been the most active area of TSC research since the bake off in terms of the number of publications.
 It was thought by many that the impact deep learning had on fields such as vision and speech would be replicated in TSC research.
 In a paper with \emph{"Finding AlexNet for time series classification"} in the title,~\cite{fawaz20inception} discuss the impact AlexNet had on computer vision and observe that this lesson indicates that \emph{"given the similarities in the data, it is easy to suggest that there is much potential improvement for deep learning in TSC."}.
-A highly cited survey paper~\cite{fawaz19deep} found that up to that point, ResNet~\citep{wang2017time} was the most accurate TSC deep learner.
-Subsequently, the same group proposed InceptionTime~\citep{fawaz20inception}, which is not significantly different to HC1 in terms of accuracy~\citep{bagnall20hivecote1}.
+A highly cited survey paper~\citep{fawaz19deep} found that up to that point, ResNet~\citep{wang17fcn} was the most accurate TSC deep learner.
+Subsequently, the same group proposed InceptionTime~\citep{fawaz20inception}, which was not significantly different to top perfming hybrid algorithms in terms of accuracy~\citep{bagnall20hivecote1}.
 Since InceptionTime there have been a huge number of deep learning papers proposing TSC algorithms: a recent survey~\citep{foumani23deeplearning} references 246 papers, most of which have been published in the last three years.
 Table~\ref{tab:deep} summarises some recently proposed deep learning classification algorithms.
-Without naming and shaming, there are several concerning trends in the deep learning TSC research thread.
+Without giving specific examples, there are several concerning trends in the deep learning TSC research thread.
 Most seriously, there is a tendency to perform model selection on test data, i.e. maximize the test accuracy over multiple epochs.
 This is obviously biased, yet seems to happen even with publications in highly selective venues.
 Secondly, many papers do not make their source code available.
 Given all these algorithms are based on standard tools like TensorFlow and PyTorch, this seem inexcusable.
 Thirdly, they often evaluate on subsets of the archive without any clear rationale as to why.
 Most are evaluated only on the multivariate archive.
-Whilst cherry-picking data is questionable, using just MTSC data is not.
+Whilst cherry-picking data is questionable, using just MTSC data is not, since deep learning classifiers are usually proposed specifically for MTSC.
 However, it puts them beyond the scope of this paper.
 Fourthly, they frequently only compare against other deep learning classifiers, often set up as weak straw men.
 Finally, they often do not seem to offer any advance on previous research.
-We have not seen any algorithm that can realistically claim to outperform InceptionTime~\citep{fawaz20inception}.
-Because of this, we restrict our attention to three deep learning algorithms.
-We include a standard CNN implementation as a baseline.
+We have not seen any algorithm that can realistically claim to outperform InceptionTime~\citep{fawaz20inception}, nor its successor H-InceptionTime~\citep{ismail22hybrid}.
+Because of this, we restrict our attention to five deep learning algorithms.
+We include a standard Convolutional Neural Network (CNN) implementation as a baseline.
 We use the same CNN structure as used in the deep learning bake off~\citep{fawaz19deep}.
 We evaluate ResNet since it was best performing in ~\citep{fawaz19deep}.
-InceptionTime~\cite{fawaz20inception} is included since it is, to the best our knowledge, best in category for deep learning.
+InceptionTime~\citep{fawaz20inception} is included since it is, to the best our knowledge, best in category for deep learning.
+We also evaluate two recent extensions of InceptionTime: H-InceptionTime~\citep{ismail22hybrid} and LiteTime~\citep{ismail23lite}.
+The relation flowchart for deep learning algorithms is shown in Figure~\ref{fig:dl_flow}.